viewar/webpack/README.md

 `npm i karma --save-dev` if you use karma

 > **includes all packages related to webpack:**
-> \*-loader's, babel, react, karma-plugins + puppeteer, sass/postcss, etc.
+> \*-loader's, babel-presets/plugins, typescript-presets/plugins, karma-plugins + puppeteer, sass/postcss, etc.

 ## Usage